-The Affirmative Action Officer is accountable to the Executive Director for program impacts and for ongoing program activities and direction.
+The Affirmative Action Officer (AAO) is accountable to the Executive Director for program impacts and for ongoing program activities and direction.
 The Affirmative Action Officer oversees the administration of ADA Title II, manages diversity and inclusion initiatives, and other equal opportunity related matters.
-In addition, the AAO ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with the Human Resources Director on a quarterly basis.
+In addition, the AAO ensures that aggregate data and trends of complaints of illegal discrimination in hiring are provided and shared with appropriate Human Resources staff on a quarterly basis.
+At TRA, the Human Resources Director serves as the AAO.

+Name: Stephanie Summerville

+Email: ssummerville@minnesotatra.org

-Name: Stephanie Summerville Email: ssummerville@minnesotatra.org Title: Human Resources Director Phone: 651-296-6523
+Title: Human Resources Director